Predictia/AQUA/docs/sphinx/source/aqua-analysis.rst

 .. note ::

     By default the script will run all the state-of-the-art diagnostics available in AQUA.
-    It is possible to run only a subset of the diagnostics by modifying the script itself.
+    It is possible to run only a subset of the diagnostics by modifying the ``run`` key in the configuration file.

 Configuration file
 ------------------